RuvindaRKR/BGL_BikeAPP/README.md

 - **3. touch database/database.sqlite**
 - **4. php artisan migrate**
 - **5. php artisan serve**
-- **The serve command, serves the app on a local php server and provides the url)**
+- **The serve command, serves the app on a local php server and provides the url**

 ## File Hierarchy

-The models for the Bike can be found on the models folder.
-A grid model also created but not used.
+- **The models for the Bike can be found on the models folder.
+A grid model also created but not used.**
-The main vue component is located at /resources/js/Pages/Main.vue
+- **The main vue component is located at /resources/js/Pages/Main.vue**
+- **Controller located at /Http/Controllers/ProcessInputController/php**

 ### References